Beautiful and Responsible Landscape Lighting

 Jennifer NicholsField Notes

-Although tastes vary, there are some general rules that apply when it comes to outdoor lighting.
+Although tastes vary, there are some general design rules that apply when it comes to outdoor lighting.

 Less is More